avulaankith/Neighbourhood-Analysis/README.md

-# Coursera_Capstone
+# Neighborhood Analysis
-This is the Battle of neighbourhood Capstone Project.
+This is the Battle of neighbourhood Capstone Project completed under the Coursera IBM Data Science Specialization.